mkubiophysics/9_quadrant_plot.R/README.md

 # 9_quadrant_plot.R
- R script to generate 9 quadrant plot for integrating transcriptomics and proteomics data
+ An R script to make 9 quadrant plot to integrate transcriptomics and proteomics expression data

 # Introduction
-It is a single script to generate 9 quadrant plot that integarte RNAseq and LC-MS data and further generate quadrants with the genes/proteins commonly expressed in both datasets.
+It is a R script to make 9 quadrant plot that integarte RNAseq and LC-MS expression data.
+The objective of 9 quadrant plot is to separate genes that shows concordance and discordance in the expression at mRNA and protein levels.
 ![Untitled (30)](https://github.com/user-attachments/assets/a31bda4d-9f7d-4775-9520-303249361662)